sara-nl/griddocs/source/Pages/Basics/certificates/dutchgrid.rst

 * Click on **retrieve your certificate**.
 This will automatically create a file ``usercert.pem`` in your ``~/.globus`` directory (check with ``$ ls ~/.globus``).

 * You may skip the step “install in browser” because the X session on the UI is slow and will probably be interrupted.
-Just click ``Next`
+Just click "Next"

 * Close the wizard.